 The tachyzoite is the stage responsible for tissue damage; therefore, clinical signs depend on the number of tachyzoites released, the ability of the host immune system to limit tachyzoite spread, and the organs damaged by the tachyzoites.
 Because adult immunocompetent animals control tachyzoite spread efficiently, toxoplasmosis is usually a subclinical illness.
 However, in young animals, particularly puppies, kittens, and piglets, tachyzoites spread systemically and cause interstitial pneumonia, myocarditis, hepatic necrosis, meningoencephalomyelitis, chorioretinitis, lymphadenopathy, and myositis.
 The corresponding clinical signs include fever, diarrhea, cough, dyspnea, icterus, seizures, and death.
 T gondii is also an important cause of abortion and stillbirth in sheep and goats and sometimes in pigs.
 After infection of a pregnant ewe, tachyzoites spread via the bloodstream to placental cotyledons, causing necrosis.
 Tachyzoites may also spread to the fetus, causing necrosis in multiple organs.
 Finally, immunocompromised adult animals (eg, cats infected with feline immunodeficiency virus) are extremely susceptible to developing acute generalized toxoplasmosis.

-Diagnosis is made by biologic, serologic, or histologic methods, or by some combination of the above.
+Diagnosis is made by biologic, serologic, or histologic methods, or by some combination of these.
 Clinical signs of toxoplasmosis are nonspecific and are not sufficiently characteristic for a definite diagnosis.
 Antemortem diagnosis may be accomplished by indirect hemagglutination assay, indirect fluorescent antibody assay, latex agglutination test, or ELISA.
 IgM antibodies appear sooner after infection than IgG antibodies but generally do not persist past 3 mo after infection.
 Increased IgM titers (>1:256) are consistent with recent infection.
 In contrast, IgG antibodies appear by the fourth week after infection and may remain increased for years during subclinical infection.
 To be useful, IgG titers must be measured in paired sera from the acute and convalescent stages (3–4 wk apart) and must show at least a 4-fold increase in titer.
 Additionally, CSF and aqueous humor may be analyzed for the presence of tachyzoites or anti-T gondii antibodies.
 Postmortem, tachyzoites may be seen in tissue impression smears.
 Additionally, microscopic examination of tissue sections may reveal the presence of tachyzoites or bradyzoites.
 T gondii is morphologically similar to other protozoan parasites and must be differentiated from Sarcocystis species and Neospora caninum.

 For animals other than people, treatment is seldom warranted.
 Sulfadiazine (15–25 mg/kg) and pyrimethamine (0.44 mg/kg) act synergistically and are widely used for treatment of toxoplasmosis.
 Although these drugs are beneficial if given in the acute stage of the disease when there is active multiplication of the parasite, they will not usually eradicate infection.
 These drugs are believed to have little effect on the bradyzoite stage.
 Certain other drugs, including diaminodiphenylsulfone, atovaquone, and spiramycin are also used to treat toxoplasmosis in difficult cases.
 Clindamycin is the treatment of choice for dogs and cats, at 10–40 mg/kg and 25–50 mg/kg, respectively, for 14–21 days.